-How to overcome procrastination is one of the most popular New Year's resolutions.
-The problem is that when the task is unpleasant, uninteresting, and insurmountable....procrastination can seem pretty natural.
-The 3D approach stops procrastination by building a success spiral of accomplishment
+Did you know that the goal of 'How to overcome procrastination' is one of the most popular New Year's resolutions?
+When the task is unpleasant, uninteresting, and insurmountable, procrastination can seem pretty natural!

 The 3D approach involves three steps:

-When I reflected on why I was procrastinating….I realised that I saw my task as insurmountable.
-Elephantine in fact!
+When I reflected on why I was procrastinating, I realised that I saw my task as insurmountable.
+Elephantine!

-So how did I get started and finish my PhD.
-I layed out the entirety of the project and broke the project down into manageable chunks.
+First, I laid out the entirety of the project and broke the project down into manageable chunks.

 Why does the divide and conquer strategy work for overcoming procrastination?

-Well you know the old saying that 'success breeds success'.
+Well, you know the old saying that 'success breeds success'.

 But the goal here is to start!

-Start off using the Pomodoro technique.
-With practice you can find that your session can be increased little by little until you can stay on task with the best of them.
+With practice, you can find that your session can be increased little by little until you can stay on task with the best of them.

 The end game is to get a bite-size task less than 2 hours long.